exosite/exosense_insight_example_murano_lua/README.md

 ### Exchange Elements

-* From the ExoSense and Murano perspective, an Insight is an IoT Exchange Service that begins with the word "Insight".
+* From the ExoSense and Murano perspective, an Insight is an IoT Exchange Service that provides specific endpoints with the tag "insight" defined in swagger.
 * The Swagger definition for the Service is found in this repository:
   [insight-template.yaml](./insight-template.yaml).
 Use
   [swagger.io](https://editor.swagger.io/) to view the incoming and outgoing